utkarsh9891/PackageSync/README.md

   + __Backup__ - Backs up only the installed packages list to a file.
 All user settings are ignored in this option.
   + __Restore__ - Restores only the installed packages list from a file.
 User settings are ignored in this option.

 > *The user-setting file for PackageSync (PackageSync.sublime-settings) is never synced.*

+__Note: Please ensure that all `*.sublime-settings` files are closed before any restore operation is performed.
+Files in open state would interrupt the restore operation, resulting in unforseen errors.__

 ## Usage